mureev/CMDataStorage/README.md

 - Safe file naming using MD5
 - Using modern NSURL iOS API for file paths
 - 100% bugs free.
 (Used in many projects)

+### License

+CMHTMLView is available under the MIT license.
+See the LICENSE file for more info.